 Minister of Finance Chris Sinckler (FP)

-- STREET BEAT: Schools sport fresh look Read More
+- STREET BEAT: For the love of dominoes Read More

-- THE LOWDOWN: Monkey do too Read More
+- THE LOWDOWN: Lives of great men Read More

 The following Ministerial Statement was delivered by Minister of Finance Chris Sinckler this morning in the House of Assembly.

 Mr Speaker, you will recall that on August 13 this year, I presented to this Honorable Chamber, on behalf of the Government, the Financial Statement and Budgetary Proposals.